isabella232/terra-walletconnect-v2-monorepo/servers/relay/README.md

 ### Variables

-The configuration is provided through the following environment variables at runtime:
+The configuration is provided through the following environment variables at runtime

 | Name | Required | Default | Description |
 | ---- | -------- | ------- | ----------- |